pmean/build-website/text/06/ImprovementsWeblogCategories.md

 output: html_document
 ---
 > With over a thousand web pages, I need a good way of letting people
 > find related topics on my website.
-I\'ve added categories to my weblog
+I've added categories to my weblog
 > entries, and now I want to link those categories to the appropriate
 > location on my topiclist page.
 That way, if you are on a page
 > discussing early stopping of clinical trials, you can jump to another